elastic/cloud-on-k8s/docs/design/0001-no-stateful-sets.md

 - [StatefulSets documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

 - [etcd-operator](https://github.com/coreos/etcd-operator): one of the first and most popular operator out there.
 Does not rely on StatefulSets.
-See [this comment](https://github.com/coreos/etcd-operator/issues/1323#issuecomment-317875165) from _xiang90_:
+Check [this comment](https://github.com/coreos/etcd-operator/issues/1323#issuecomment-317875165) from _xiang90_:
 > Statefulset is not flexible enough to achieve quite a few things easily, and the benefits it bring in right now are not significant.

 - [Best practices for building Kubernetes Operators and stateful apps (Google)](https://cloud.google.com/blog/products/containers-kubernetes/best-practices-for-building-kubernetes-operators-and-stateful-apps)